abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     - the distances between two nodes don't need to be equal;
     - the objective function is the sum of the arcs traversed by all vehicles that service at least one node with no additional cost for each used vehicle.
+    - some side constraints are satisfied.

+    The last point is important.
+Indeed, without side constraints and if the graph obey the triangle inequality ...

+    TO BE COMPLETTED

     ..
 [Laporte1992]  G. Laporte. *The vehicle routing problem: An overview of exact and approximate algorithms*, European Journal of Operational Research, v.
 59(3), pp 345-358, 1992.